 When SSRC<2:0> = 000, the conversion trigger is under software control.
-Clearing the SAMP bit will cause the conversion trigger.
+Clearing the SAMP bit causes the conversion trigger.

-When SSRC<2:0> = 111 (Auto Start mode), the conversion trigger is under A/D clock control.
+When SSRC<2:0> = 111 (Auto-Start mode), the conversion trigger is under A/D clock control.
 The SAMC bits select the number of A/D clocks between the start of acquisition and the start of conversion.
 This provides the fastest conversion rates on multiple channels.
 SAMC must always be at least 1 clock cycle.

-Other trigger sources can come from timer modules, Motor Control PWM module, or external interrupts.
+Other trigger sources can come from timer modules, motor control PWM module or external interrupts.

-To operate the A/D at the maximum specified conversion speed, the Auto Convert Trigger option should be selected (SSRC = 111) and the Auto Sample Time bits should be set to 1 TAD (SAMC = 00001).
-This configuration will give a total conversion period (sample + convert) of 13 TAD.
+To operate the ADC at the maximum specified conversion speed, the auto-convert trigger option should be selected (SSRC = 111) and the auto-sample time bits should be set to '1' TAD (SAMC = 00001).
+This configuration gives a total conversion period (sample + convert) of 13 TAD.

-The use of any other conversion trigger will result in additional TAD cycles to synchronize the external event to the A/D.
+The use of any other conversion trigger results in additional TAD cycles to synchronize the external event to the ADC.

-19.5 Aborting a Conversion
+20.5 Aborting a Conversion

-Clearing the ADON bit during a conversion will abort the current conversion and stop the sampling sequencing.
-The ADCBUF will not be updated with the partially completed A/D conversion sample.
-That is, the ADCBUF will continue to contain the value of the last completed conversion (or the last value written to the ADCBUF register).
+Clearing the ADON bit during a conversion aborts the current conversion and stops the sampling sequencing.
+The ADCBUFx is not updated with the partially completed A/D conversion sample.
+That is, the ADCBUFx will continue to contain the value of the last completed conversion (or the last value written to the ADCBUFx register).

-If the clearing of the ADON bit coincides with an auto start, the clearing has a higher priority.
+If the clearing of the ADON bit coincides with an auto-start, the clearing has a higher priority.